ghewgill/neon-lang/overview.md

 ## Pointers

-Pointers can only point to records.
+Pointers can only point to classes.
 Pointers are declared with `POINTER TO` and allocated with `NEW`.

-    TYPE Person IS RECORD
+    TYPE Person IS CLASS
         name: String
         age: Number
-    END RECORD
+    END CLASS

     LET p: POINTER TO Person := NEW Person p->name := "Alice"